 3. The Tax Benefit of Group Health Insurance

 Group benefits for large businesses include employer and employee tax benefits.
-The amount of money that an employer pays towards premiums is often tax-deductible.
-All company expenses concerning health insurance are 100% tax-deductible on the federal and state income taxes.
+The amount of money that an employer pays towards premiums is typically tax-deductible.
+All company expenses concerning health insurance are 100% tax-deductible on federal and state income taxes.
 The tax benefits ensure that companies experience a win-win situation if they purchase the group health plan.
 You will get to retain and attract top talent while enjoying tax exemption in some areas.
-Also, any premium an employee contributes will not fall under federal tax.
+Also, any premium an employee contributes will not fall under federal taxation.
 It means that pre-tax contributions ensure an employee’s taxable income is lower.
 Thus, employers and employees benefit from the group health plan.

 4. Group Health Coverage Benefit on Employee Turnover Rate

 57% of job seekers consider an employer’s benefits before accepting a job.
 Furthermore, health insurance increases an employee’s job satisfaction rate.
 Thus, large businesses offering group insurance plans will benefit from a low employee turnover rate.
 An excellent health insurance plan increases employee loyalty.
 It also ensures that HR managers can easily find the best talent for a job.
 The best talent often looks for companies where they can get maximum benefits.
-Furthermore, the chances of employees quitting companies that offer group health insurance plans are low.
+Furthermore, the chances of employees quitting companies that offer group health insurance plans are lower.